 - 2. Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown.
+Using a "Wise grip" hold the tube and lock it in place by turning the tube as shown.
 Make sure the notch reaches the end of the key way. - 3.
 Install the baffle. - 4.
 Repeat steps 1 and 2 for the three other tubes. - 5.
-To remove the tubes use the above steps in reverse order.
+When necessary, remove the tubes using the above steps in reverse order.

-Note that secondary air tubes (A) can be replaced without removing the baffle board (B) and that all tubes are identical.
+Note that secondary air tubes (B) can be replaced without removing the baffle board (A) and that all tubes are identical.

-APPENDIX 8: REMOVAL INSTRUCTIONS
+APPENDIX 7: REMOVAL INSTRUCTIONS